001package armyc2.c5isr.renderer.utilities;

 534 * Orientation: The symbol's center point is typically centered over the

 535 * desired location.
-The symbol will be oriented upright, as shown in the
+The symbol shall be oriented upright, as shown in the

 537 *